 Your body cannot tell the difference between a real life-threatening situation and the stress created by your constant worrying.
 In a real life-threatening scenario, you would run away or fight your opponent and the pattern would end.
 But with chronic stress, the pattern just goes on and on and on, eventually leading toadrenal fatigue.

 Chronic stress can lead to significant long-term physical changes in your body which may impact your brain function, memory, cardiovascular system, digestive system and your immune system(1).
-Therefore, ongoing stress may leave you more susceptible to chronic health issues like high blood pressure, heart disease and diabetes, and to acute diseases like COVID-19.
+Therefore, ongoing stress may leave you more susceptible to chronic health issues like high blood pressure, heart disease, and diabetes.

 Your mental health also suffers when you are stressed.
 As a result of the changes in your body, stress may leave you feeling depressed, anxious, unable to focus or overwhelmed.